 The yield must pass a timeout in seconds.
 This is the maximum amount of time the Wall Clock client will wait for a response to its request before timing out.

-The yield statement will return either None or a dict containing two Candidate object representing the result of the measurement in units of ticks and units of nanoseconds:
+Changed in version 0.4: The yield statement will return either None or a Candidate object representing the result of the measurement.